-- Oversaw our ESG strategy (including our climate change strategy and climate-related issues) and its integration within our overall business strategy. - Monitored the implementation of ESG programs, goals and key initiatives, including our Bell for Better program. - Oversaw our ESG disclosure, including its assurance processes. - Reviewed, and recommended that the Board approve, an enhanced ESG oversight model.
-Details on pages 29 and 30. - Reviewed our community investments.
+- Oversaw our ESG strategy (including our climate change strategy and climate-related issues, and supply chain labour issues) and its integration within our overall business strategy. - Monitored the implementation of ESG programs, goals and key initiatives, including our Bell for Better program. - Oversaw our ESG disclosure, including its assurance processes. - Reviewed our community investments.

-qualified to become members of the Board and determining the composition of the Board and its committees, determining the directors' compensation for Board and committee service, developing and overseeing an assessment process for the Board, the Chair of the Board, Chairs of committees, and individual directors, overseeing our ESG strategy, and its integration within our overall business strategy, and disclosure, and reviewing and recommending for Board approval our corporate policies concerning business conduct and ethics.
+The Governance Committee assists the Board in developing and implementing our corporate governance principles and guidelines, identifying individuals qualified to become members of the Board, determining the composition of the Board and its committees, determining the directors' compensation for Board and committee service, developing and overseeing an assessment process for the Board, the Chair of the Board, Chairs of committees and individual directors, overseeing our policies concerning business conduct, ethics, public disclosure of material information, Al governance and other matters, and overseeing our ESG strategy (including climate change strategy and climate-related matters, and supply chain labour issues), and its integration within our overall business strategy, and disclosure.
 The charter of the Governance Committee is available in the governance section of our website at BCE.ca.